ghc-proposals/ghc-proposals/proposals/0000-extended-let.rst

    aggressively.
 We can think about ways to preserve synonyms as we gain experience with the feature.

-#.
-This part of the proposal does not directly serve any of the principles outlined
-   at the top of this proposal, but now seems a convenient time to introduce this extension, which should be relatively easy to implement.

 Effect and Interactions
 -----------------------